CalebRose/SimHockey/HOCKEY_SYSTEMS_IMPLEMENTATION.md

 ### How Systems Transform Your Team

 **The Ice is Your Chessboard**
-Hockey systems divide the rink into five critical zones, each presenting unique strategic opportunities:
+Hockey systems divide the rink into five critical zones, each with specific SystemModifiers that affect gameplay:

-1. **🥅 Attacking Goal Zone** - The scoring area where championships are won
+1. **🥅 AttackingGoalZone** - The opponent's goal area where you're trying to score
-2. **⚡ Attacking Zone** - Your offensive playground for creating chances
+2. **⚡ AttackingZone** - The opponent's defensive zone where you build offensive pressure
-3. **🔄 Neutral Zone** - The battlefield for puck possession and transitions
+3. **🔄 NeutralZone** - The center ice battle for puck possession and transitions
-4. **🛡️ Defending Zone** - Your fortress where defensive stands are made
+4. **🛡️ DefendingZone** - Your defensive zone where you protect possession
-5. **🚨 Defending Goal Zone** - The last line where goalies become heroes
+5. **🚨 DefendingGoalZone** - Your goal area where you make final defensive stands

+**Zone-Specific SystemModifiers**
+Each system provides ZoneModifiers that directly impact game events:

+- **ShotBonus**: Modifier to shot attempt frequency and quality (-10 to +10)
+- **PassBonus**: Modifier to passing accuracy and opportunities (-10 to +10)
+- **AgilityBonus**: Modifier to player positioning and movement (-10 to +10)
+- **StickCheckBonus**: Modifier to stick checking effectiveness (defensive teams only) (-10 to +10)
+- **BodyCheckBonus**: Modifier to body checking power and frequency (defensive teams only) (-10 to +10)
+- **TurnoverChance**: Modifier to creating turnovers (positive) or vulnerability to turnovers (negative) (-10 to +10)

+**Important**: Offensive systems now use all modifiers meaningfully:

+- **TurnoverChance**: Vulnerability (negative) or pressure creation (positive)
+- **StickCheckBonus/BodyCheckBonus**: Effectiveness in puck battles and loose puck situations

+### 🥊 Revolutionary Puck Battle System

+**The Next Evolution in Hockey Simulation**

+SimHockey introduces the most realistic puck battle system ever implemented in hockey gaming.
+Gone are the days of simple puck exchanges - now every loose puck, rebound, and contested situation becomes a dynamic battle involving multiple players.

+**Puck States**:

+- **Clear**: Normal possession with a defined puck carrier
+- **Contested**: Multiple players actively battling for puck control
+- **Loose**: No clear possession, puck available to be contested
+- **Covered**: Goalie has secured puck, leading to faceoff

+**When Battles Occur**:

+- **Rebounds** (70% chance in goal areas, 40% in zones)
+- **Close Defensive Checks** (when attacker/defender weights are similar)
+- **Scrambles** after blocked shots or deflections
+- **Board Battles** along the walls
+- **Net-Front Scrums** in high-traffic areas

+**Battle Resolution**:
+Players compete using Strength + Agility + Handling, modified by:

+- System bonuses (offensive checking now matters!)
+- Zone-specific advantages
+- Player archetype compatibility
+- Positional factors

+### 🎯 Understanding Turnover Vulnerability

+**The Risk-Reward Balance**

+Aggressive offensive systems create scoring chances but also expose your team to counterattacks.
+This design reflects real hockey - teams that commit heavily to offense leave themselves vulnerable to turnovers and odd-man rushes.

+**How It Works**:

+- **Positive TurnoverChance**: Your pressure creates turnovers for you (2-1-2 Forecheck)
+- **Negative TurnoverChance**: Your aggression makes you vulnerable to turnovers against you (Crash the Net)
+- **No TurnoverChance**: Neutral systems that don't significantly affect turnover risk

-**Strategic Effects That Matter**
+**Strategic Implications**:
-Every system you choose creates measurable changes to how your team performs:

-- **🎯 Shot Generation**: How often and how effectively your team creates scoring chances
-- **🎪 Passing Precision**: The accuracy and frequency of your puck movement
-- **⚡ Player Movement**: How quickly and intelligently your players position themselves
-- **🏒 Defensive Pressure**: The effectiveness of your checking and defensive coverage
-- **💥 Physical Impact**: How your team uses body checking and physical play
-- **🔄 Puck Recovery**: Your ability to create and capitalize on turnovers
+- High-intensity offensive systems increase both opportunity and risk
+- Conservative systems minimize vulnerability but sacrifice pressure
+- Smart coaches match system choice to game situation and roster strengths

+**Archetype Integration**
+Systems include ArchetypeWeights that determine player compatibility:

+- **Positive weights** (+1 to +6): Players who excel in the system
+- **Negative weights** (-1 to -6): Players who struggle with the system
+- **Zero weight**: Neutral fit with no bonus or penalty

 ### The Archetype Advantage